fscelliott/docsdonewell/_posts/2023-10-23-llms-for-sdk-docs.md

 If I delete a page, let me know about broken links.

 If I create a new page and the LLM recognizes that it's related to existing topics, ask me if I want to link to any of the existing topics.
-This one is probably very difficult to do well with LLMs, because there are so many nuances about feature relationships.
+This one is probably very difficult to do well with current LLMs, because there are so many nuances about feature relationships.
 For example, when a new feature renders another less desireable, but not exactly obsolete, the relationship can be very hard to recognize without deep knowledge of the product.